 "Everything depends on the right people."

 “The company is doing brilliantly,” says Alex proudly.
 “We have been able to consistently grow sales revenue by around 20 per cent per year over the last 10 years.
 This year it will probably be even more.”
-INTEGRA Biosciences employs around 240 people, a number that is steadily growing.
-The company has its own sales organisations in Switzerland, the US, Germany, France, England, China and Japan.
+INTEGRA Biosciences employs around 570 people, a number that is steadily growing.
+The company has its own sales organisations in Switzerland, the US, Germany, France, England, China, Japan and Denmark.
 They are always on the lookout for talented engineers and people who understand how the market works.
 “Success rests on finding the right people.”
 The goal for the Rhine Valley, Alex says, should be to expand the pool of potential business partners and customers.
 “I think a lot of people are still unaware of everything that is going on here.
 They are interested in a certain company, and if it doesn’t work out with them, they don’t even realise that there are plenty of alternatives in the region.”

 Coming home to nature

 While the economic appeal of Graubünden still remains hidden to some, the advantages of living here are no secret.
 “I don’t want to go back to the city,” says Alex, who lives with his family in Maienfeld.
 “We have different needs now.
 We have the stunning Graubünden countryside right on our doorstep.

 “There’s so much to do.
 In winter I take my children to the ski lift in the morning and pick them up again at noon.”
 His office in Zizers is only a five-minute drive from the slopes.
 For lunch, he quickly nips home whenever he has the time.
 “A lot of people do that here.
 It’s great to be able to eat lunch at home.”
 Alex’ wife is also very happy here, although she was a bit apprehensive when she first found out about the planned move.
 They were still living in Boston at the time, when the company was building up its US headquarters.
 After 17 years, Alex is now a partner in the company.
 He really has come a long way with his pipettes – one drop at a time.